Tabasco Hot Pepper Sauce is Bottled on Avery Island

 Around 1866 McIlhenny experimented with making a hot sauce from these peppers, hitting upon a formula that called for crushing the reddest, ripest peppers, stirring in Avery Island salt, and aging the concoction he then added French white wine vinegar, hand-stirring it regularly to blend the flavors.
 After straining, he transferred the sauce to small cologne-type bottles, which he corked and sealed in green wax.

-Today, Avery Island remains the home of the Tabasco Factory, as well as Jungle Gardens and its Bird City wildfowl refuge.
+Today, Avery Island remains the home of the Tabasco Factory, as well as Jungle Gardens and its Bird City waterfowl refuge.
 The Tabasco factory and the gardens are open to the public.
-For tourism information, visit www.TABASCO.com or call 337-365-8173.
+For more information, visit the Tabasco website.